LinuxForHealth/FHIR/docs/src/pages/guides/FHIRPerformanceGuide.md

 alter table fhirdata.logical_resources SET (autovacuum_vacuum_cost_limit=2000);
 ```

 The default value for autovacuum_vacuum_cost_limit is likely too restrictive for a system with good IO performance.
-Increasing the value to 2000 increases the throttling threshold 10x, significantly improving throughput and helping the `logical_resources` vacuuming to be completed before it negatively impacts reindexing performance.
+Increasing the value to 2000 increases the throttling threshold 10x, significantly improving throughput and helping the `logical_resources` vacuuming to be completed before it negatively impacts performance of the reindex operation (when logical resource IDs are not specified on the reindex operation).

 See the [PostSQL VACUUM documentation](https://www.postgresql.org/docs/12/sql-vacuum.html) for more details.